Ruby O'Donnell

 Ruby Victoria O'Donnell (born 26 October 2000) is an English actress.
-From 2013 to 2025, O'Donnell portrayed the role of Peri Lomax in the Channel 4 soap opera Hollyoaks.
-She also won the award for Best Young Performance at the 2016 British Soap Awards.
+She portrayed the role of Peri Lomax in the Channel 4 soap opera Hollyoaks from 2013 to 2025.
+For her role as Peri, she won the award for Best Young Performance at the 2016 British Soap Awards.

 Early and personal life

 O'Donnell was born in Warrington and grew up in Appleton.
 She has two brothers.
 She attended Grappenhall Heys Primary School and then Bridgewater High School.
 She took acting classes at Little Stars Stage School.
 From 2019 to 2023, O'Donnell was in a relationship with professional rugby player Sam Halsall.
 In July 2024, O'Donnell confirmed that she was dating her Hollyoaks co-star Nathaniel Dass.